emmamglass/reconstructor/README.md

 # Reconstructor
 This repository contains all source code in the reconstructor python package, important file dependencies, and benchmarking scores for reconstructor models.
 Reconstructor is a COBRApy compatible, automated GENRE building tool from gene fastas based on KEGG annotations.

+Currently, reconstructor is only compatible with MacOSX and Linux systems.

 #### /MEMOTE
 contains benchmarking scores for 10 representative reconstructor models